GianMarcoOddo/rmpy/rmpy/README.md

 - NpVaR_changes = marg_NpVaRs_scale_factor(returns, positions, alpha=0.01)

 The function marg_NpVaRs_scale_factor calculates the marginal changes in the non-parametric value at risk (NpVaR) of a PORTFOLIO based on a specified scale factor.
-New position = old one + (old one * scale_factor) in the same direction (- if short and + if long)
+New position = old one + (old one * scale_factor) in the same direction (- if short and + if long).

+Marginal Non-Parametric VaRs refer to the individual VaRs of each asset in a portfolio, calculated without assuming any specific probability distribution.
+They help identify which assets contribute the most to the overall risk of the portfolio and can be used to make informed decisions about risk management strategies, such as diversification or hedging.

 #### Args: